-Learning a new language is never an easy thing to do, but there are ways to make it easier.
+Learning a new language is never an easy thing to do.
+It’s literally a mind-bending challenge.
+But here are some ways to make it easier.
 There are also ways to make it more difficult.
 Aiming to learn French or Spanish comes with its own set of difficulties, but most of the learning is in new vocabulary and grammar.

 If you’re going to go through that boring stuff, you may as well go all-in and master a more difficult language — different alphabets, characters, writing styles and new sounds will push you to the limit.